Oscmage/home-server/README.md

 - Local network access
 - Cloudflare account
 - Git repository for FluxCD
+- Terragrunt installed

-### Mac Mini
+### Mac Prerequisites

 1. Enable remote login over local network.
 Take note of the address of the machine.
+Make sure that you create a user with admin privilegies.
 2. Make sure you have `docker` and `brew` installed on the Mac.
-3.

 ## Getting Started

-[Documentation to be added as the setup progresses]
+1. Rename/copy the `.env.template` file to `.env` and update the values.
+2. We are now going to make sure to create the cluster (which will be running k3s with the help of k3d), this is done through terragrunt.
+Run `terragrunt apply` in `/terragrunt/environments/mac_mini/k3d`